Forum Search Results Show Additional Information

 - Number of posts made by the same author, and;

 - Number of replies to posts.

 The real question though, is why?
-Why show a different kind of search result when it involves a “discussion thread?”
+Why show these different kind of forum searchs result when they involve a “discussion thread?”

 We’re told that one advantage of showing this kind of result is that it provides a searcher with an “integrated view of a discussion thread that may include many relevant posts, which might otherwise be shown as scattered web pages in the results provided by the search engine.”